agreene90/VoiceChatassist/README.md

 ## Deployment
 Follow the instructions in `deploy.sh` to deploy the application on any server with minimal setup.

-## Contributing
-Contributions to improve the assistant are welcome.
-Please fork the repository, make your changes, and submit a pull request to the main branch.

-For more information, contact [contact-information].

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.